dnzc/theorem-guide/source/content/daniel/maths/Lagrange-Multipliers.md

 - <div class='flex flex-wrap items-center space-x-4'><p>$B[0,1]$ in $\mathbb{R}^2$ is</p> <AUTOSVG src='lagrange-mult/1-closedBall-0-1.svg' width='100' height='100'/></div>
 </Example>

+Now let's define open *sets*, not just open balls.
+An 'open set' is a set such that for any point $x$ in the set, we can fit an open ball around $x$, while staying inside the set.
+More formally:

 <Defn>$U \subseteq \mathbb{R}^n$ is **open** if for every $p \in U$, $\exists r\gt 0$ s.t. $B(p,r) \subset U$.

 <div class='flex flex-wrap justify-center space-x-8'>